drshahizan/learn-github/task/task5.md

 10. GitHub will save your changes and update your profile README.
 11. Refresh your profile page to see the updated README displayed.

-## 5.2 Adding an image
+### 5.2 Adding an image

-1. Open the README file in the Markdown editor.
-If you already have a README file, click on the pencil icon to edit it.
-2. Position the cursor in the location where you want to add the image.
-3. Use the following Markdown syntax to add the image:
+Use the following Markdown syntax to add the image:

    ```markdown
    ![Alt Text](image_url)